Rhode Island law prohibits a driver from possessing an alcoholic beverage in a vehicle if:

 Restaurant wine.
 Rhode Island does authorize the transportation of a partially-removed alcoholic beverage after dining at a restaurant.
 However, the bottle must be resealed by the restaurant and stored in the trunk or behind the last upright seat.

 An open container violation is a traffic infraction in Rhode Island.
 A conviction will result in a maximum fine of $200 and a driver's license suspension of up to six months.
-However, subsequent convictions can result in maximum fines of $500 and a driver's license suspension of up to one year.
+However, subsequent convictions can result in a maximum fine of $500 and a driver's license suspension of up to one year.